openjournals/buffy/docs/installation.md

         BUFFY_GH_SECRET_TOKEN: <a_random_string>
         RACK_ENV: production

+**2b.** You can set the Ruby version to install using the CUSTOM_RUBY_VERSION env var.
+Unless you need any other specific version, please add also a Config Var named CUSTOM_RUBY_VERSION with the value of the latest version listed in the [Buffy tested Ruby versions](https://github.com/openjournals/buffy/blob/main/.github/workflows/tests.yml#L10).

 **3.** You can set Heroku to automatically redeploy when new commits are added.
 You can also add heroku as a git remote and deploy manually using

         $ git push heroku main